 Why Cook Beef Brisket in a Pellet Smoker

-Why should you cook your beef brisket in a wood pellet smoker vs the oven or even a grill?
+Why should you cook your beef brisket in a pellet smoker vs the oven or even a grill?

 The brisket comes from the breast/pectoral area of the cow, beneath the first five ribs.
 This cut of meet generally from cows approximately 2-2.5 years old, so the meat is still tender and juicy.